Are hostas poisonous to dogs?, A curious Beagle puppy sniffing a lush Hosta plant, illustrating the question of whether Hostas are poisonous to dogs.

 The Toxin in Hostas: Glycoside Saponins

 The toxic compounds found in Hostas are called glycoside saponins.
 This may sound complex, but the concept is quite simple.
 Saponins are naturally occurring chemicals found in a wide variety of plants.
-The word ‘saponin’ is related to the word for soap, which gives a clue to one of their properties: they can create a foam when mixed with water.
+The word ‘saponin’ is related to the word for soap, which suggests one of their properties: they can form a foam when mixed with water.
 More importantly, they have a bitter, unpleasant taste.

 Plants produce these compounds as a natural defense mechanism.
 Essentially, saponins are a form of built-in pest control, designed to discourage insects and animals from eating the plant.

 When a dog ingests a plant containing saponins, these compounds act as a direct irritant to the mucous membranes.
-They can cause inflammation and discomfort in the mouth, stomach, and the entire intestinal tract, which leads to the symptoms of poisoning.
+They can cause inflammation and discomfort in the mouth, stomach, and entire intestinal tract, leading to symptoms of poisoning.

 Are All Parts of the Hosta Plant Toxic?